mohasalanka/QURAAN_APP/README.md

 ## Author

-Author: Your Name
+Author: Mohamed.A.Salad
-Contact: Your Email
+Contact: mohasalanka@gmail.com
+For more look at : https://github.com/mohasalanka/QURAAN_APP

 ## Description